About 8000km Across Canada

 During 8-month-long journey you should be ready for absolutely extreme weather conditions.
 In the first stage, in winter the temperatures fall even below 40 degrees in the Rocky Mountains and on the Prairies.
 During later parts of the expedition, in the Great Lakes region, in the Appalachian Mountains or in the Atlantic provinces Jakub Muda must expect the heat of over 40 degrees and droughts common in the summertime.
 It is difficult to imagine surviving even a few hours in such extreme conditions, let alone doing 42 km each day!

 The self-reliant nature of the enterprise, lack of any support team and of medical base intensify the difficulties of negotiating diverse stages of the expedition in varied terrain conditions.
 Sections of the route which must be traversed in wilderness untouched by humans are proof of the courage of anyone who decides to negotiate them.
-Numerous injuries and illnesses are unavoidable.
+Numerous injuries are unavoidable.

 However, despite a mass of dangers, enormous risk, pain that goes with it, worked up sweat and shed tears, from time to time there appear new "heroes of hope".